Approach and Values

 In medication management, I collaborate with my patients.
 I provide them with relevant information about their diagnoses, effective treatment options, and the possible effects and side effects of medications.
 When appropriate, we consider non-medication alternatives, especially those of psychotherapy and stress management.
 Together, we develop a treatment plan.
 I try to identify medication dosages and options that support the person well enough that they can effectively make use of their coping skills or are able to progress in psychotherapy.

-When managing some conditions, such as bipolar disorder, I usually involve a family member in certain aspects of the treatment.
+When managing some conditions, I involve a family member in certain aspects of the treatment.
 Research and clinical experience strongly suggest that this provides the best long-term stability.
 Involving others in therapy will only be done with the patient's agreement.

 Since body, mind, and spirit are closely interrelated, a holistic approach to emotional or mental health is most appropriate.
 The therapeutic approach must integrate the biological, psychological, social, cultural, and spiritual dimensions of our being.
 Emotional suffering and trauma frequently raise questions about the meaning and purpose of life and about God.
 People may feel disconnected from or angry at God.
 This spiritual conflict increases their distress at a time when their faith connection could otherwise sustain them.
 Patients are invited to explore the spiritual dimension of their concerns, if they wish to do so.